ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 }
 ```

-In the above code example, the function **``parse()``** returns a union of integer or error type.
-At the point of returning the error, the function *``error(“not a digit”)``*  is called.
+In the above code example, the function **``parse()``** returns either an integer or an error.
+At the point of returning the error, the error constructor *``error("not a digit")``*  is called.

-In case a function is expected to return only error values, a return type of ``error?`` is used.
+In case a function is expected to explicitly return only error values, a return type of ``error?`` is used.
 Ignoring an error also has to be done explicitly.

-An error value includes a string message and the stack trace from the point where *``error( )``* is called, and it is immutable.
+An error value includes a string message and the stack trace from the point where *``error(...)``* is called.
+An error value is immutable.

 ## Error Handling

 When an error is reported from a function, it is passed up to its caller.
-Ultimately it is handled at the main function, which can return it.
+Ultimately it is handled at the ``main`` function, which can return it.
 Alternatively, you can use the ``is`` operator to check for the error type as part of the regular control flow to make a decision.

 ```ballerina
 function intFromBytes(byte[] bytes) returns int|error {